adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/project-report/materials-and-methods.md

-# Materials and Methods for Blockchain Voting System Implementation
+# Materials and Methods for Embedded Blockchain Surveillance System Implementation

-This document provides a detailed account of the materials and methods used in the implementation of the Blockchain Voting System, specifically tailored for inclusion in academic or technical project reports.
+This document provides a detailed account of the materials and methods used in the implementation of the Embedded Blockchain Surveillance System, specifically tailored for inclusion in academic or technical project reports.

 ## Materials Used